Infected Mushroom: 2015–2018: Converting Vegetarians II, Return to the Sauce, and Monstercat

-Following their Animatronica tour, the band officially announced that their new album will be a follow up to their widely acclaimed Converting Vegetarians album of 2003, sporting the same name.
-Additionally, it has been announced that the vocals of Sasha Grey will be featured in the track Fields of Grey.
+Following their Animatronica tour, the band officially announced that their new album will be a follow-up to their widely acclaimed 2003 album Converting Vegetarians.
+It was also announced that the vocals of Sasha Grey will be featured on the track "Fields of Grey".
 The album was released on 11 September 2015.

 On 27 January 2017, the band released their eleventh studio album, Return to the Sauce, which features their signature psy-trance sound.
 This is in stark contrast to Converting Vegetarians II, which is more ambient and down-tempo in style.
 The release of Return to the Sauce was preceded by two singles, "Liquid Smoke" and "Nutmeg".

 On 24 November 2017, the band released their single Spitfire on the Canadian independent record label Monstercat.

-2018–present: IM21 Pt.1, and Head of NASA and the 2 Amish Boys
+2018–present: IM21 Pt.1 and Monstercat albums

 On 9 March 2018, the band released IM21, Pt.1 under the label Hommega.
 It is composed of remixes of "Bust a Move", "Suliman", "Saeed", "Yamakas in space", and an acoustic live remix of "i-Wish".
 These were remixed by groups such as Bliss, No Comment, Paranormal Attack and Modulation.
 The acoustic remix of "i-Wish" was done by the band itself.

 On 30 October 2018, the band announced a new full-length album titled Head of NASA and the 2 Amish Boys.
 The album was released through Monstercat on 12 December that same year.
 There are seven tracks on the album which are mainly electronic with psytrance influences and include one hip-hop collaboration song with Israeli artist Tuna and Israeli girl band A-WA in Hebrew, Arabic and English – Lost in Space.

 In 2020, the group released their 12th album More Than Just a Name.
 It features collaborations with Astrix and Bliss.
 The track Infected Megamix features a montage of past popular Infected Mushroom songs.

 On July 7, 2022, Infected Mushroom released the single "A Cookie from Space", announced to be the first single from their 25-year anniversary album, IM25.

+In October 2023 Infected Mushroom released the single "Tirkod LaNezach" (תרקוד לנצח, lit.
+"Dance Forever") alongside the Israeli singer Omer Adam, dedicated to the victims of the Supernova music festival massacre.

 Touring

-On average, the band completes 120 live annual performances, including the Ultra Music Festival in Miami, US; the Virgin Festival in Baltimore, US; Mexico's OMIX; California, US' Coachella Valley Music and Arts Festival; Brazil's Ipanema Beach; Melbourne, Australia's Metro Club; and the 2009, 2011, 2014, 2016, and 2022 Burning Man Festivals in Black Rock City, Nevada, US.
-Infected Mushroom have been twice ranked amongst the world's "10 Best DJ's" by readers of U.K.'s DJ Magazine.
+On average, the band completes 120 live annual performances, including the Ultra Music Festival in Miami, US; the Virgin Festival in Baltimore, US; Mexico's OMIX; California, US' Coachella Valley Music and Arts Festival; Brazil's Ipanema Beach; Melbourne, Australia's Metro Club; and the 2009, 2011, 2014, 2016, 2018, 2022 and 2024 Burning Man Festivals in Black Rock City, Nevada, US.
+Infected Mushroom have been twice ranked among the world's "10 Best DJ's" by readers of U.K.'s DJ Magazine.